spacenate/svg-path-to-polygons/README.md

 The optional `decimals` option controls the precision of values produces for each point.
 Only non-negative values are currently supported.
 If unspecified, full precision is used for each number.

 ## TODO (aka Known Limitations)

-* Need to support quadratic Bézier commands.
-* Need to support arc commands.
+- Strange issue with smooth + smooth curves
-* Subsample linear sections if they are within the `tolerance`.
+- Subsample linear sections if they are within the `tolerance`.
-* Support negative values for `decimals`.
+- Support negative values for `decimals`.

 ## License, Contact, and Support